qiwang-katherine/qiwang-katherine.github.io/_pages/about.md

 <p><strong style="color: #1E1E1E; font-weight: 600;">My research examines how AI transforms human expertise, work, and organizations.</strong> Grounded primarily in <strong style="color: #1E1E1E; font-weight: 600;">healthcare</strong>, I study how technologies and devices reshape care delivery, workforce dynamics, and organizational outcomes.
 I draw on causal inference, machine learning, natural language processing, and LLM-based methods, applied to administrative and healthcare data, at the intersection of information systems and operations management.</p>

+<p class="grant-heading">Funded projects</p>

+<p>My AI research projects have been awarded grants from the <a href="https://www.bu.edu/dbi/ai-initiative/">Business of AI Initiative</a> at Boston University's Digital Business Institute.
+I co-proposed <i>AI-Enabled Organizational Learning in Healthcare</i>, a project in collaboration with Boston-area hospitals, and work on a second project on generative AI and the future of work.</p>

 {% include base_path %}
 <h2 class="pub-category-title">Publications and Submitted Papers</h2>
 {% assign submitted = site.publications | where: "category", "submitted" | sort: "pub_number" %}